Tennessee Motorcycle Accident Lawyer

 Preliminary crash data from the Tennessee Department of Safety and Homeland Security reported 121 state motorcycle fatalities in 2014 – fewer than in 2013 or 2012.
 But 2014’s fatal motorcycle crash number was nearly four times what it was in 1998.

 The increase in serious and fatal motorcycle crashes is a trend that extends beyond Tennessee, and some age groups have a much higher risk of a fatal crash than others.

 The Insurance Information Institute reports that the number of motorcyclists age 40 and over killed in crashes increased 39 percent between 2004 and 2013.
 Serious injuries were 2-1/2 times more likely for riders age 60 and older, and riders older than 40 are more likely than younger riders to suffer from fractures, dislocations, and brain damage.
 The reasons crashes occur more frequently – with more severity – in older age groups is that as people age, eyesight and reflex time decrease, and bodies become more fragile.

 A permanently disabling crash is a tragedy, regardless of one’s age, but it can be particularly difficult for families of older riders.
 As people approach retirement, a serious accident can ruin future plans and deplete savings accounts, creating financial hardship.
-In such situations, an experienced personal injury attorney may be able to help families by pursuing compensation from parties responsible for the crash.
+In such situations, an experienced motorcycle accident lawyer in Tennessee may be able to help families by pursuing compensation from parties responsible for the crash.

-If a motorcycle crash has injured someone in your family, call the law offices of John R. Colvin.
+If a motorcycle crash has injured someone in your family, call experienced Winchester, Tennessee motorcycle accident attorney John R. Colvin.
 We’ve been protecting the interests of people in the Tennessee Valley for nearly 15 years, providing the kind of personalized service you just can’t find at a corporate law firm.